Updated: Jul 29

 One study found that neurofeedback training significantly improved the visuo-spatial short-term memory in 70% of the study participants.
 Furthermore, other studies have found that neurofeedback training may be more effective than other cognitive training in some cases.

-When it comes to sharpening your memory, your best bet is to commit to a healthy lifestyle.
+When it comes to sharpening your memory, commit to a healthy lifestyle.
 Eat a diet low in processed sugar, stay active, and try your hand at regular meditation.